decred/dcrdocs/docs/wallets/cli/dcrd-and-dcrwallet-cli-arguments.md

             `--disablecointypeupgrades`                | Never upgrade from legacy to SLIP0044 coin type keys `--pooladdress=`                           | **DEPRECATED: This field was for legacy Stakepools, which have been replaced by Voting Service Providers (VSPs).** The ticket pool address where ticket fees will go to
             `--poolfees=`                              | **DEPRECATED: This field was for legacy Stakepools, which have been replaced by Voting Service Providers (VSPs).** The per-ticket fee mandated by the ticket pool as a percent (e.g. 1.00 for 1.00% fee)
+            `--stakepoolcoldextkey=`                   | **DEPRECATED: This field was for legacy Stakepools, which have been replaced by Voting Service Providers (VSPs).** Enables the wallet as a stake pool with an extended key in the format of "xpub...:index" to derive cold wallet addresses to send fees to

     RPC Client                                         |Description
     ---------------------------------------------------|-------------